Rachelyan666/Rachelyan666.github.io/index.md

 - My favorite sport is tennis, and my favorite player is Novak Djockovic who has won 24 Grand Slams!
 - I love solving Rubik's cubes, and I have a big collection of all different types of them.
 My record for solving a classic 3x3 cube is 59 seconds :)
 - I'm also a Broadway Fan.
-  - The current season I would recommend: Suffs
   - Here is the top 5 list of Broadway shows for me:
     - Spring Awakening
     - Hamilton